-EQUITY COMPENSATION PLAN INFORMATION
+EOUITY COMPENSATION PLAN INFORMATION

-The following table provides information as of December 31, 2017 with respect to our 2017 Incentive Compensation Plan, under which our common stock is authorized for issuance, and the 2007 Incentive Compensation Plan.
-Our stockholders approved the 2017 Incentive Compensation Plan at the 2017 annual stockholders' meeting.
-On December 31, 2017, 645,500 shares of our common stock were available for issuance under the 2017 Incentive Compensation Plan.
+The following table provides information as of December 31, 2018 with respect to our 2017 Plan, under which our common stock is authorized for issuance, and the 2007 Plan.
+Our stockholders approved the 2017 Plan at the 2017 annual stockholders' meeting.
+On December 31, 2018, 519,353 shares of our common stock were available for issuance under the 2017 Plan.

-(a) Number of securities to be issued upon exercise of outstanding options, warrants and rights (b) Weighted- average exercise price of outstanding options, warrants and Number of securities remaining available for future issuance under equity compensation plan (excluding securities reflected in column (a)) Plan Category (1) rights (2) Equity compensation plans approved by security holders 354,500 \$ 4.46 645,500 Equity compensation plans not approved by security holders Total 354,500 \$ 4.46 645,500
+(c) Number of securities (a) (b) remaining Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights(1) Weighted- average exercise price of outstanding options, warrants and rights available for future issuance under equity compensation plan (excluding securities reflected in column (a))(2) Equity compensation plans approved by security holders 460,500 \$4.22 519,353 Equity compensation plans not approved by security holders Total 460,500 \$4.22 519,353

-- (1) Includes 70,000 shares issuable upon the exercise of awards outstanding under the 2017 Incentive Compensation Plan and 284,500 shares issuable upon the exercise of awards outstanding under the 2007 Incentive Compensation Plan. - (2) Represents shares available for issuance under the 2017 Incentive Compensation Plan.
+- (1) Includes 220,000 shares issuable upon the exercise of awards outstanding under the 2017 Plan and 240,500 shares issuable upon the exercise of awards outstanding under the 2007 Plan. - (2) Represents shares available for issuance under the 2017 Plan.